Sruthi-29/Sruthi-29/README.md

 </div>

 ## Milestones <br>
-* Succesfully took part in two internships during my degree.
+* Succesfully completed two internships during my degree (UBS and Waters).
-* Featured in Gulf News for hackathon victory.
+* Featured in Gulf News for Murdoch hackathon victory.
-* DurHack Winner of Sponsor Challenges : *Most Creative Use of Twilio* and *Atom Bank User Experience Challenge* at university level.
+* DurHack Winner of Sponsor Challenges : *Most Creative Use of Twilio* and *Atom Bank User Experience Challenge* at university level (UK).
 * Winner of TechnoCare Hackathon 2021 (India) and Murdoch University Hackathon 2020 (Dubai).
 * Versatile, Genius and Specialist Awards in high school.